GLOBAL MARKETS-Dollar charges higher after Fed hikes rates

 The Fed's rate rise of 25 basis points to 0.5-0.75 percent was well flagged but investors were spooked when the "dot plots" of members' projections showed a median of three hikes next year, up from two previously.

-"You had the Fed come in and be a bit more hawkish than many people, including us, were expecting," said TD Securities head of global strategy Richard Kelly.
+"You had the Fed come in and be a bit more hawkish that many people, including us, were expecting," said TD Securities head of global strategy Richard Kelly.

 "It wasn't just the move in the dots, it was the language that was used.
 There was an acknowledgement that if Trump gets his plans moving through Congress you could see the economy pushing higher."